agentic15/claude-zen/README.md

 ### What is Agentic15 Claude Zen?

 Agentic15 Claude Zen is a structured development framework designed to work seamlessly with Claude Code.
-It provides task tracking, workflow structure, and GitHub integration without enforcing rigid testing requirements.
+It provides task tracking, workflow structure, and platform integration (GitHub or Azure DevOps) without enforcing rigid testing requirements.

 **Philosophy:** Structure, not enforcement.
 The framework provides commands and organization, while Claude decides when tests are appropriate.